TheCoLdWaR/Python-b1nS/README.md

-# Python-b1nS
-* It helps and make easier get data from gtfobins via command line.
+* It helps and make easier get daha from gtfobins via command line.
+* Listing all binaries at gtfobins.
+* Listing all binaries's functions.